Cost Comparison

 Cost Tiers by State

-The following table categorizes states into tiers based on their general affordability for becoming a Registered Musculoskeletal Sonographer.
+The following table categorizes states by the typical cost tier for becoming a Registered Musculoskeletal Sonographer:

 TierEstimated RangeStates